big-o/transvec/README.rst

     >>> bilingual_model = TranslationWordVectorizer(en_model, ru_model).fit(train)

 For the convenience of English speakers, we have defined English to be our target language in this case.
-This will create a model that can take inputs in both languages, but produce output in English.
+This will create a model that can take inputs in either language, but its output will always be in English.

 .. note::
     The models in our example both produce vectors with the same number of dimensions: